 New Jersey always uses stratified sampling as our sampling method.
 We stratify the population by county and then apply simple random sampling with each stratum.
-Specifically, based on the outlet proportion distributions of State total, the 21 New Jersey counties are stratified into three groups as follows: Stratum Percent Distribution I <6%II 6-10%III >10% b.
+Specifically, based on the outlet number of distributions, the counties are stratified into three groups as follows: Percent Distribution Stratum b.
 Is clustering used within the stratified sample?

-Yes (Go to Question 8.) \bigotimes No (Go to Question 9.)
+Yes (Go to Question 8.)

+$\boxtimes$ No (Go to Question 9.)

 - 8. Provide the following information about clustering. - a.
 Provide a full description of how clusters are formed.
 (If multistage clusters are used, give definitions of clusters at each stage.) - b.
-Specify the sampling method (simple random, systematic, or probability proportional to size sampling) for each stage of sampling and describe how the method(s) is (are) implemented.

-9. Provide the following information about determining the Synar Sample.
+Specify the sampling method (simple random, systematic, or probability proportional to size sampling) for each stage of sampling and describe how the method(s) is (are) implemented. - 9.
+Provide the following information about determining the Synar Sample. - a.

-a.
 Was the Synar Survey Estimation System (SSES) used to calculate the sample size?

-\bigvee Yes (Respond to part b.)
+Yes (Respond to part b.)
 No (Respond to part c and Question 10c.)